lambdamusic/portfolio-site/blogs/2020-08-06-more-jupyter-notebooks-pyvis-and-networkx.md

   - "visualization"
 ---

-Lately I've been spending more time creating Jupyter notebooks that demonstrate how to use the [Dimensions API for research analytics.](https://api-lab.dimensions.ai/) In this post I'll talk a little bit about two cool Python technologies I've discovered for working with graph data: pyvis and networkx.
+> Lately I've been spending more time creating Jupyter notebooks that demonstrate how to use the [Dimensions API for research analytics.](https://api-lab.dimensions.ai/) In this post I'll talk a little bit about two cool Python libraries I've recenlty discovered for working with **graph** data: **pyvis** and **networkx**.

 ### pyvis and networkx

 The [networkx](https://networkx.github.io/documentation/stable/reference/introduction.html) and [pyvis](https://pyvis.readthedocs.io/en/latest/tutorial.html) libraries are used for _generating_ and _visualizing_ network data, respectively.

-Pyvis is fundamentally a python wrapper around the popular [Javascript visJS library.](https://visjs.github.io/vis-network/examples/)
+**Pyvis** is fundamentally a python wrapper around the popular [Javascript visJS library.](https://visjs.github.io/vis-network/examples/)
-Networkx, instead, of is a pretty sophisticated package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+**Networkx**, instead, of is a pretty sophisticated package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 ```python